cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 ### Deploy the Web Service
 Once the model has an acceptable or "good enough" accuracy its time to deploy your model to a web service.

-1. Click "Create predictive expirnment" in the bottom nav of the workspace
+1. Click "Create predictive experiment" in the bottom nav of the workspace
-2.
+2. Click "Run" on the predictive experiment, select the compute and click "Run"
+3. Now the model you created will show up under "Trained Models" in the left nav of the workspace.
+This allows you to import trained models into different experiments
+4. Click "Deploy Web Service" in the bottom nav of the workspace
+5.

 ## Helpful Machine Learning Concepts and Best Practices